 DWI meaning

 According to Section 49.04 of the Texas Penal Code, “a person commits an offense if the person is intoxicated while operating a motor vehicle in a public place.”
-If you are arrested and charged with driving while intoxicated, then your charges typically end there.
+If you are arrested and charged with driving while intoxicated, your charges typically end there.
 A typical scenario might include a police officer noticing that you are swerving on the road and pulling you over out of suspicion.
 You may be arrested based on your inability to drive the vehicle or a BAC test of .08 percent or higher.

 DWI cases often include first-time offenses and only involve your impaired ability to drive or BAC level.
 Therefore, you will only be charged with drunk driving and no other offense.